Lingo56/portfolio/content/projects/Family-Android-App.md

-title = 'Family Management Android App' tags = ["java", "android-studio"] summary = "Mobile app with a variety of functions to aid with family organization." main = false
+title = 'Family Management Android App' tags = ["java", "android-studio"] summary = "Mobile app with a variety of functions to aid with family organization." image = "/images/projects/Family-Android-App/Family-Android-App.png" main = false
 +++

+## Project Details

 - Developed in Android Studio with Java to offer users a comprehensive and efficient toolset, such as a meditation timer and task tracker.

 - Used Git and Agile methodologies for efficient version control and responsive development, contributing to a cohesive team project.